vanniktech/gradle-maven-publish-plugin/docs/base.md

       // - `JavadocJar.None()` don't publish this artifact
       // - `JavadocJar.Empty()` publish an emprt jar
       // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input
-      // the second whether to publish a sources jar configure(new KotlinJs(new JavadocJar.Dokka("dokkaHtml"), true))
+      // sources publishing is always enabled by the Kotlin/JS plugin configure(new KotlinJs(new JavadocJar.Dokka("dokkaHtml")))
     }
     ```